henrik/styleguide/README.markdown

   belongs_to :bar
   has_one :foo

   # Validations.
-I think of these as an especially common lifecycle callback.
+I think of these as especially common lifecycle callbacks.
   validates :name, presence: true

   # Other lifecycle.
 In the order that they would run.